gwaydust/waiswaywebsite/index.md

 - [HKAA](https://www.hongkongairport.com/en/flights/hkg-myflight-mobile-app/)
 - [Hospital Authority](http://www.ha.org.hk/)

-If you are interested to find out more, my contact is at the bottom of the page.
+Interested to find out more?
+Our contact is at the bottom of the page.